Children in Need: Sir Terry Wogan Fundraiser of the Year Award

 The Sir Terry Wogan Fundraiser of the Year has been awarded annually since 2016 to individuals demonstrating exceptional commitment to raising funds for BBC Children in Need.
 Established by Wogan's family in memory of the late Sir Terry Wogan—the charity's long-standing host—the award was first presented by his son, Mark, during the 2016 telethon.
 Subsequent ceremonies have featured notable presenters, including Joanna Lumley (2017) and Michael Ball (2021).

-Since 2024, the award hasn’t been handed out.